rubymonsters/ruby-for-beginners/source/50-modules.md

 We refer to the process of moving some logic (code) from one method to another, new method as "extracting a method".
 In our case we have extracted the method `encrypt` from the method `encrypt_password`.
-Doing so methods usually become shorter, and more readable.
+When we do this, methods usually become shorter and more readable.